bautolp/gesture_recognition/_posts/2018-08-02-gesture-recognition.md

 4. Leftmost above the wrist
 5. Rightmost above the wrist

-The contour is then reexamined using this information to attempt to locate the thumb.
-This is done by checkign the leftmost and rightmost points above the wrist.
+The contour is then re-examined using this information to attempt to locate the thumb.
+This is done by checking the leftmost and rightmost points above the wrist.
 If they are at least half a thumbs length farther out than the leftmost and rightmost points within a finger tips vertical distance of the highest, they are marked as a potential thumb.
-Potential thumbs are reexamined, checking the nearby points, checking how the contour varies vertically and horizontally.
+Potential thumbs are re-examined, checking the nearby points, checking how the contour varies vertically and horizontally.
 If the contour travels far horizontally before having a vertical wall, it is marked as a thumb.

 ## Defect Filtering
 The defects which fall into the following categories are discarded: